Indianapolis HGTV star 'pranks' porch pirates

 And as she documented on Instagram, at least one thief took the bait last week.

-"As soon as we wrapped up the package and put it on the porch, that night, it got taken," she said.
-"Unfortunately you can't see the reaction, but hopefully got the message?
-I don't know."
+"As soon as we wrapped up the package and put it on the porch that night, it got taken," she said.
+"Unfortunately you can't see the reaction, but hopefully got the message, I don't know."

 She's pretty sure the contents did work as intended.
 After all, she practiced the prank on her son.